docstomarkdown/docstomarkdown.github.io/src/content/post/add-image-captions-to-images-in-jekyll-blog-posts-with-markdown.md

 ## Using the Jekyll Figure Extension to Add Captions to Images

-The [Jekyll Figure](https://github.com/paulrobertlloyd/jekyll-figure) extension provides a simple way to add captions to images in Jekyll blog posts using Markdown.
+If you're building the site using the Jekyll static site generation, the [Jekyll Figure](https://github.com/paulrobertlloyd/jekyll-figure) extension provides a simple way to add captions to images in Jekyll blog posts using Markdown.

 **When to use this method:**
 You need to use this method when you want to render the images and captions using the `<figure>` and `<figcaption>` html tags.